Effects of red light on sleep quality in cardiac intensive care unit patients: A randomized controlled trial

 Abstract

 Background & Aim: Sleep disturbances are prevalent in cardiac intensive care units.
-Due to the side effects of sleep medications, complementary methods are recommended.
-This study aimed to assess the impact of red light on the sleep quality of patients in cardiac intensive care units.
+Due to the side effects of sleep medications, this study aimed to assess the impact of red light on the sleep quality of patients in cardiac intensive care units.

-Methods & Materials: In a randomized clinical trial, 80 patients at the CCU at Shahid Beheshti Hospital in Kashan, Iran, in 2024.
-The participants were allocated to two groups using block randomization.
-In the intervention group, red light replaced the white light in the room for two consecutive nights from 10 pm to 6 am.
-In the control group, no changes were made to lighting.
+Methods & Materials: In a randomized clinical trial, 80 patients in both study groups were admitted to the coronary care unit of Shahid Beheshti Hospital in Kashan, Iran.
+In the intervention group, red light replaced the white light in the room for two consecutive nights.
 The sleep quality, insomnia severity, and frequency of insomnia causes of the patients in both groups were assessed before the intervention and on the first and second days after the intervention using the St. Mary's Hospital Sleep Quality Questionnaire.
-Data were analyzed using chi-square tests, independent t-tests, repeated measures ANOVA, Friedman tests, and Cochran test (SPSS V: 19).

-Results: There was no statistically significant difference between the two groups before the intervention in terms of demographic information and sleep quality score (P>0.05).
-The sleep quality score of patients in the intervention group was higher after the intervention than in the control group (p=0.001).
-A statistically significant difference was observed between the two groups in the first and second days after that for sleep quality score and frequency of insomnia, and insomnia severity (P= 0.001).
-Comparing the scores of the dimensions of Sleep Latency, Awake onset latency, the duration of the entire sleep process, and napping before and after the intervention in the two groups showed that the two groups did not have a statistically significant difference in these dimensions before and the first and second days after that (p>0.017).
+Results: The sleep quality score of patients in the intervention group was higher after the intervention than in the control group (p=0.001).
+A statistically significant difference was observed between the two groups in the first and second days after that for sleep quality score, frequency of insomnia, and insomnia severity (P= 0.001).
+Comparing the scores of the dimensions of the Sleep Quality Questionnaire before and after the intervention in the two groups showed that the two groups did not have a statistically significant difference in these dimensions (p>0.017).

 Conclusion: Red light led to an improvement in sleep quality scores and a reduction in the severity and frequency of insomnia in patients admitted to the cardiac intensive care units.
 Its simplicity and low cost make it a recommended approach for improving their sleep.